 Honey Roasted Sweet Potatoes

-The sweet potatoes are coated with a mixture of olive oil, honey, cinnamon, salt and pepper and then baked in the oven until the edges brown and caramelize and the centers get nice and soft.
-It’s hard to resist eating the whole batch right off of the pan!
+Before roasting, these honey roasted sweet potatoes are coated with a mixture of olive oil, honey, cinnamon, salt and pepper.
+Just like with my crispy baked Sweet Potato Fries, the oven works its magic on these sweet potatoes.
+The edges brown and caramelize and the centers get nice and soft.

-To make this roasted sweet potatoes recipe, you’ll start by peeling and chopping your sweet potatoes.
-You want to cut your sweet potatoes into cubes that are approximately the same size so that the sweet potato pieces will cook evenly.
+Start by peeling and chopping your sweet potatoes.
+Cut the sweet potatoes into 3/4-inch cubes.
+Try to make the cubes approximately the same size so that the sweet potato pieces will cook evenly.

 Put the sweet potato pieces on a baking sheet that you’ve lined with parchment paper.
-The parchment will keep the sweet potatoes from sticking to the pan and make clean-up easy.
+The parchment will keep the sweet potatoes from sticking to the pan so that clean up is easy.

-- Cut your sweet potatoes into pieces that are approximately the same size, for even cooking.
+- Cut the sweet potatoes into pieces that are approximately the same size, for even cooking.

 - Don’t overcrowd the baking pan.
-You want your sweet potatoes in a single layer with a little room in between so the air can circulate.
+The sweet potatoes should be in a single layer with a little room in between so the air can circulate.
 This leads to the crispy edges that are so tasty.

 - Watch the sweet potatoes closely near the end of the baking time as they can go from perfectly caramelized to burnt quickly.

 - Try seasoning your sweet potatoes with different spices before roasting.
 I like to add some chili powder to this recipe for spicy-sweet roasted sweet potatoes.
-Yum!
+Garlic powder, paprika and chili powder make a savory alternative seasoning for roasted sweet potatoes.

 - Pure maple syrup can be substituted for the honey to make maple roasted sweet potatoes.
 Using maple syrup instead of honey makes this recipe vegan.